Is your marriage at its end? Want to keep things civil?

 - Commit to full financial disclosure, and no sneaky business to keep your income low.

 - Do not threaten or aim for majority time with the kids.
-Studies show 50/50 parenting schedules are best for children — and moms' income
+Studies show equally shared parenting is best for children — and moms' income

 - Set up a co-parenting plan, and consider parenting classes for divorced families.

 - Aim for no child support or alimony — women and men can now support themselves financially, and should.
-Best work-at-home careers for moms
+Best work-careers for moms

 - Commit to self-care.
 Divorce will go down as one of your most difficult and painful experiences.